giantjs/giant-developer-guide/src/universal-events.md

     var originalEvent = event
         .getOriginalEventByName('sky.thunder');
     if (originalEvent) {
-        console.log("barking due to thunder");
+        console.log("barking b/c scared");
     }
 }
 // ...
 ```

-In order to have a meaningful original event on our barking handler, our class must subscribe to the appropriate event, eg. `sky.thunder`, and trigger a bark event in response.
+In order to have a meaningful original event on our 'barking' handler, our class must subscribe to the appropriate event, eg. `sky.thunder`, and trigger a bark event in response.

 If the secondary event is triggered synchronously, there's nothing special to be done in the handler, other than (eventually) triggering the event.